anyscale/terraform-google-anyscale-cloudfoundation-modules/README.md

   * [anyscale-v2-kitchensink](https://github.com/anyscale/terraform-google-anyscale-cloudfoundation-modules/tree/main/examples/anyscale-v2-kitchensink): Build everything with as many parameters as possible
   * [anyscale-v2-vpc-shared](https://github.com/anyscale/terraform-google-anyscale-cloudfoundation-modules/tree/main/examples/anyscale-v2-vpc-shared): Build evertything but use an existing VPC shared from a different Anyscale Project
   * [anyscale-v2-existingidentityfederation](https://github.com/anyscale/terraform-google-anyscale-cloudfoundation-modules/tree/main/examples/anyscale-v2-existingidentityfederation): Use an existing Workload Identity Federation Ressource and Project.
+  * [anyscale-v2-no_filestore](https://github.com/anyscale/terraform-google-anyscale-cloudfoundation-modules/tree/main/examples/anyscale-v2-no_filestore): Build everything except for the Filestore service, use a common name for all resources

 These examples will include an output that can be run with the Anyscale CLI to build an Anyscale Cloud with the Google resources.
 Additional examples can be requested via an [issues] ticket.